keshikaa122/climateclaims/climatechange-article.md

 <!--Nested list with links-->
 1. [Canada is Warming at Only 1/2 the Rate of Climate Model Simulations](http://www.drroyspencer.com/2021/01/canada-is-warming-at-only-1-2-the-rate-of-climate-model-simulations/ "Title")
    * This article claims that Canada is in fact only warming at half the rate of the average of 108 climate model simulations.
-   * This made me question my current views because it creates uncertainty around the accuracy of CMIP5 models, and suggests that either global warming may not be occurring to as large an extent, or the CMIP5 models are not accurate.
+   * This made me question my current views because it creates uncertainty around the accuracy of CMIP5 models, and suggests that either global warming is not occurring as much as believed, or the CMIP5 models are not accurate.
 2. [Could Recent U.S. Warming Trends be Largely Spurious?](https://wattsupwiththat.com/2021/01/30/could-recent-u-s-warming-trends-be-largely-spurious/)
    * This article claims that observed warming trends are much less than warming trends indicate, as the urban heat island effect, or the spurious warming from urban areas, influences temperature measurements at thermometer sites.
    * This made me question my current views because it analyzed data to come to conclusions, and further supported their claims with information about the urban heat island effect which I do not know much about.